 fiber orientation using a camera to perform analysis of distortions in the material using (texture analysis, physical reflection)

-3D depth data using laser scanners is used to determine gaps, overlaps, and wrinkles.
+3D depth data using laser scanners are used to determine gaps, overlaps, and wrinkles.

 Each feature (defect) can have a measured value (manufactured in the database structure) and a simulated value (simulated).
 These numerical results are classified into three types: